DaFum/Bar-Inventory/README.md

 3. Enter inventory quantities using formulas (e.g., `5+10`).
 The system will dynamically calculate the sum.
 4. Toggle between formula view and sum view using the "Show Formula" / "Show Sum" button.
 5. Notes can be added for the "Difference" phase.

+### Viewing Analytics

+1. Switch to the "Analytics" tab to see charts of differences and costs per item.
+2. Charts update automatically when inventory data changes.

 ### Exporting and Importing Data